expns-tracker/MediSync/README.md

 * **Caching**: Redis is also used by the **core-service** to cache frequently accessed but rarely changing data, such as Hospital Departments (via Spring's `@Cacheable`), significantly improving read performance and reducing database load.

 ### Prometheus & Grafana (Monitoring & Observability)
-A robust observability stack is integrated for centralized metrics scraping and monitoring (`monitoring.yaml`).
+An observability stack is integrated for centralized metrics scraping and monitoring (`monitoring.yaml`).
 * **Metrics Exposure**: Each Spring Boot microservice is equipped with the Micrometer Prometheus registry (`micrometer-registry-prometheus`), exposing detailed JVM and application metrics via the `/actuator/prometheus` endpoint.
 * **Prometheus**: A dedicated Prometheus deployment runs inside the cluster.
 It is configured via a `ConfigMap` to continuously scrape the endpoints of the `core-service`, `gateway-service`, `reporting-service`, and `notification-service` every 15 seconds.
 * **Grafana**: A Grafana deployment is spun up alongside Prometheus to provide a visual dashboard for analyzing the scraped metrics and monitoring the overall health of the system.